bleaktwig/yuadrem-wiki/docs/index.md

         Nadzim       & IB & Justice, the Sky      & Tanethism & A purple oth holding an abacus and a spyglass. \\
         Gathoz       & IS & Secrecy, Murder       & Tanethism & A kinless being with shifting body and face. \\
         Bagrat       & G  & Farming, Earth        & Tanethism & A gat farmer with tools made of gold. \\
-        Havetish     & GI & Leadership, Tyranny   & Tanethism & A naenk holding a golden and an indigo spear. \\
+        Havetish     & GI & Leadership, Tyranny   & Tanethism & A barkskin holding a golden and an indigo spear. \\
         Mziva        & GR & Self Sacrifice        & Tanethism & A blonde marset with a flowered back. \\
         Jua\~nansiz  & G  & Day, Sunlight         & Tsalemism & A rainbow-colored heron followed by northern lights. \\
         Dzadsiz      & R  & Night, Darkness       & Tsalemism & A black raven surrounded by never-dispersing mists. \\